Foster PRIDE/Adopt PRIDE: Pre-service Training

 Continuing Family Relationships

 This session looks at different ways the team can help connect children to safe and nurturing relationships intended to last a lifetime.
-Permanency planning goals are outlined, starting with efforts to support families and reunify children with families and kin.
-Adoption, long-term foster care, and independent living are presented as other ways to provide lifelong connections when children cannot grow up with their families.
+Permanency planning goals are outlined, starting with efforts to support and reunify children with their families.
+Adoption, guardianship, and independent living are presented as other ways to provide lifelong connections when children cannot grow up with their biological family.

 Planning for Change